onetwothr1/onetwothr1/README.md

 * College of Liberal Studies, SNU (2019~)
-  * Majoring in Linguistics and AI.
+  * Majoring in Linguistics and AI

 * Republic of Korea Navy Headquaters, Gyeryong (2023~)
   * AI researcher